ch4mpy/spring-addons/samples/tutorials/README.md

 0. client and resource server fetch OpenID configuration from the OIDC Provider
 1. client redirects the unauthorized user to the authorization server.
 If the user already has an opened session on the authorization server, the login succeeds silently.
 Otherwize, the user is prompted for credentials, biometry MFA tokens or whatever has been configured on the OP.
 2. once user authenticated, the authorization-server redirects the user back to the client with a `code` to be used once
-3. client contacts authorization-server to exchanges the `code` for an access-token (and optionally ID & refresh tokens)
+3. client contacts authorization-server to exchanges the `code` for an access token (and optionally ID & refresh tokens)
 4. client sends an authorized request to the resource server (a request with an access token in `Authorization` header)
 5. resource server validates access token (using JWT public key fetched once or introspecting each token on the OP) and takes access-control decision